anubhavpulkit/anubhavpulkit/README.md

   I am Anubhav Singh, a passionate iOS app developer.
 I'm a Google Summer of Code 2020 and 2021 student with Amahi and VideoLAN.
 Active in the open source world.

 **Talking about Personal Stuffs:**
-- 📍 Experiencing
+- 📍 Open to work
-- 📱 Vlc-iOS is my new love
+- 📱 iOS development
 - 🌱 I’m currently learning SwiftUI
 - 💬 Ask me about anything, I am happy to help